Graded sum formula for $\tilde{A}_1$-Soergel calculus and the nil-blob algebra: Introduction

 Our main interests lies in the representation theory of $ A_w $ which via the above isomorphism is equivalent to the representation theory of $ \BRnn$.
 For several reasons the representation theory of $ \BRnn$ is more convenient to handle.
-Both algebras are cellular algebras with diagrammatically defined cellular bases, but the straightening rules for expanding the product of two cellular basis elements in terms of the cellular basis are easiest in the $ \BRnn$ setting.
+Both algebras are cellular algebras with diagrammatically defined cellular bases, but the straightening rules for expanding the product of two cellular basis elements in terms of the cellular basis are {{easier}} in the $ \BRnn$ setting.
 Secondly, there is a natural Temperley-Lieb subalgebra $ \TRnn$ of $ \BRnn$ whose associated restriction functor $ {\rm Res} $ is very useful for our purposes.
-We show that $ {\rm Res} $ maps a cell module $ \Delta^{\B}_{n-1}(\lambda) $ for $ \BRnn$ to a module with a cell module filtration for $ \TRnn$ and that the sections of this filtration induce a diagonalization of the bilinear form $ \langle \cdot, \cdot \rangle^{\B}_{n-1,\lambda} $ on $ \Delta^{\B}_{n-1}(\lambda) $.
+We show {{in section \ref{restriction} of our paper}} that $ {\rm Res} $ maps a cell module $ \Delta^{\B}_{n-1}(\lambda) $ for $ \BRnn$ to a module with a cell module filtration for $ \TRnn$ and that the sections of this filtration induce a diagonalization of the bilinear form $ \langle \cdot, \cdot \rangle^{\B}_{n-1,\lambda} $ on $ \Delta^{\B}_{n-1}(\lambda) $.

 This leaves us with the task of calculating the values of the bilinear form on these sections.
-For $ \lambda \ge 0 $ and $ n-1 = 2k + \lambda $ we show that this task is equivalent to calculating the coefficient of the identity in
+For $ \lambda \ge 0 $ and $ n-1 = 2k + \lambda $ we show that this task is equivalent to calculating the coefficient of the identity {{ $ \raisebox{-.3\height}{ } $ in the expansion of

-where $ \mathbf{JW}_{n-1} $ is the Jones-Wenzl idempotent for $ \TRnn$, and similarly for $ \lambda < 0 $.
-The determination of this coefficient constitutes the main calculatory ingredient of our paper and is done in section \ref{deter}.
+where $ \mathbf{JW}_{n-1} $ is the Jones-Wenzl idempotent for $ \TRnn$.
+Similarly, for $ \lambda < 0 $ and $ n-1 = 2k + |\lambda |$ it is equivalent to calculating the coefficient of $ \raisebox{-.3\height}{ } $ in the expansion of }} The determination of these coefficients constitutes the main calculatory ingredient of our paper and is done in section \ref{deter}.
 The result is given in Theorem \ref{cifactorA} for $ \lambda \ge 0 $ and in Theorem \ref{cifactorB} for $ \lambda < 0 $.
 Although one may possibly not have expected Coxeter theory to appear in this calculation, the result turns out to be a nice product of positive roots for $ W$.